Gantt Chart Maker Open App

 College Application Gantt Chart Template

-A 12-month college application plan covering SAT/ACT, school list, essays, recommendations, applications, financial aid, and decision day — with the deadline-driven sequence US applicants need.
+A 12-month college application plan covering SAT/ACT, school list, essays, recommendations, applications, financial aid and decision day, in the deadline-driven sequence US applicants need.

 About this template